AtherShakeel/ZBridge-Orchestrator/README.md

 ![Stars](https://img.shields.io/github/stars/AtherShakeel/ZBridge-Orchestrator?style=social)
 ![Forks](https://img.shields.io/github/forks/AtherShakeel/ZBridge-Orchestrator?style=social)

+Educational / Portfolio Project Disclaimer

+This repository is an independently developed educational and portfolio project created in personal lab environments for learning and demonstration purposes.

+It does not contain proprietary employer/client code, confidential business logic, production datasets, or internal enterprise assets.
+All workflows, datasets, pipelines, naming conventions, and configurations used in this repository are synthetic examples designed to simulate real-world z/OS modernization and DevOps scenarios.

+The objective of this project is to demonstrate hands-on understanding of mainframe automation, CI/CD concepts, Jenkins, Zowe, COBOL deployment workflows, and modernization practices within a controlled personal environment.

 ZBridge-Orchestrator is a Python-based automation suite for mainframe DevOps.
 It manages the end-to-end lifecycle of COBOL applications on IBM z/OS — from environment setup and source code deployment to compilation, execution, and final VSAM data validation.

 ---